Caribbean region of Colombia: Sports

-Unlike the rest of the country where soccer predominates, baseball in this region is the most popular sport, with teams such as Caimanes de Barranquilla, Tigres de Cartagena, Vaqueros de Montería, Leones de Barranquilla and Toros de Sincelejo competing in the Colombian Professional Baseball League.
-The Caribbean region has been the cradle of not only successful baseball players, but also for having perhaps the most important and outstanding athlete in the region, Édgar Rentería, St. Louis Cardinals hall of famer, in addition to other successful Major League players and even world champions with the Colombia national baseball team at the already extinct Amateur World Series such as Orlando Cabrera, Petaca Rodríguez, Orlando Ramírez, Joaquin Gutierrez, Gio Urshela, Julio Teherán, José Quintana, Donovan Solano, Dayan Díaz, Nabil Crismatt, Ernesto Frieri, Jorge Alfaro, Jordan Díaz, Harold Ramírez, or Didier Fuentes.
+Unlike the rest of the country where soccer predominates, baseball is the most popular sport in the Caribbean region, with teams such as Caimanes de Barranquilla, Tigres de Cartagena, Vaqueros de Montería, Leones de Barranquilla, and Toros de Sincelejo competing in the Colombian Professional Baseball League.
+The Caribbean region has been the cradle of not only successful baseball players, but also for having perhaps the most important and outstanding athlete in the region, Édgar Rentería, St. Louis Cardinals hall of famer, in addition to other successful Major League players and even world champions with the Colombia national baseball team at the already extinct Amateur World Series such as Orlando Cabrera, Petaca Rodríguez, Orlando Ramírez, Joaquin Gutierrez, Gio Urshela, Julio Teherán, José Quintana, Dayan Díaz, Donovan Solano, Nabil Crismatt, Ernesto Frieri, Jorge Alfaro, Jordan Díaz, Harold Ramírez, or Didier Fuentes.
 It is the most followed, loved and practiced sports discipline in most of the region, more specifically in the cities of Cartagena, Montería, Sincelejo, and many municipalities in the subregion of Urabá Antioquia, where the "king of sports" is baseball.
 It has a traditional game of more than 110 years called "bate tapita" (name it receives in Cartagena), "tapilla" (name it receives in Montería) or "checa" (name it receives in Barranquilla, Sincelejo, and Riohacha).
 This variant game of baseball contains a long, thin wooden stick, like a bat, and a metal cap like a ball.

-On the other hand, soccer is another sport that grew significantly to become one of the most popular sports in this Caribbean area, the second most popular sport now, with teams such as Junior de Barranquilla, Unión Magdalena, Real Cartagena or Jaguares de Córdoba competing in the first and second divisions of the country.
+On the other hand, soccer is another sport that grew significantly to become one of the most popular sports in this Caribbean area, the second most popular sport now, with teams such as Junior de Barranquilla, Unión Magdalena, Real Cartagena, or Jaguares de Córdoba competing in the first and second divisions of the country.
 The Caribbean region has been the birthplace of successful soccer players, many of them world-renowned such as Carlos Valderrama, Radamel Falcao, Teófilo Gutiérrez, and Carlos Bacca.

 The region is also known for its love of combat sports.
-Boxing is a popular sport in certain areas and the region has given rise to numerous world champions, such as Antonio Cervantes (one of the most important athletes in the history of Colombia alongside with Rentería), Rodrigo Valdez and Miguel "Happy" Lora.
-In some municipalities of Urabá, it is the most popular sport above baseball and soccer, although the latter sports are dominant in almost the entire subregion.
-Traditionally alongside with baseball, it was one of the two most popular sports, but its popularity declined over the years, and soccer grew immensely in the Caribbean region.
+Boxing is a popular sport in certain areas and the region has given rise to numerous world champions, such as Antonio Cervantes (one of the most important athletes in the history of Colombia along with Rentería), Rodrigo Valdez, and Miguel Lora.
+In some municipalities of Urabá, it is the most popular sport above baseball and soccer, although baseball and soccer are dominant in almost the entire subregion of Urabá.
+Traditionally along with baseball, it was one of the two most popular sports.